Scholar without Stipend

 - Payment of EGP 5,200 upon arrival for the work permit (for the first year only), EGP 285 for the HIV test and EGP 1,940 for the residency visa, as per the new rules and regulations of the Ministry of Manpower

 The applicant must submit (items 1-9) to the chair of the sponsoring department.
 Applications and supporting documents (items 1-10) should be submitted for final approval to the dean of the school of the sponsoring department before sending it to the Office of the Associate Provost for Research, Innovation and Creativity (AP-RIC) at email@example.com and firstname.lastname@example.org including in the subject the scholar’s name, school, department and the exact start and end date, to process the application.

 Once approved by AP-RIC Office, a provisional letter of invitation will be sent to visiting scholar applicants from the Office of the Associate Provost for Research, Innovation and Creativity (AP-RIC) when the completed application materials have been received, reviewed, and approved.
 Manifestation of the final approval is the issuance of AUC ID after work permit (issued by Egyptian Authorities) is secured.
 This process may take three to six months.
 Applicants are encouraged to apply early to allow adequate time to secure the work permit.

-Before Arriving: For questions about visas and appropriate procedures, please contact Business Support Office at (email@example.com).
-For other inquiry, please contact your faculty host.
+For questions about visas and appropriate procedures, contact the Office of Business Support by email.
+For any other inquiry, contact your faculty host.

-Upon Arrival on Campus: Go to the Business Support Office to receive your work permit and to submit your residence visa documents.
+Go to the business support office to receive your work permit and to submit your residence visa documents.